Sage-Bionetworks/Synapse-React-Client/src/lib/containers/FullWidthAlert.md

 }
 <div>
     <button className="btn btn-default" onClick={() => setIsOpen(true)} >Show Cookie Notification</button>
-    {<GlobalAlert variant='info' show={isOpen} title='Our site uses cookies.' description='This website uses cookies to enhance your experience and to analyze our traffic.
+    {<FullWidthAlert variant='info' show={isOpen} title='Our site uses cookies.' description='This website uses cookies to enhance your experience and to analyze our traffic.
 Using this website means that you agree with our cookie policy.' primaryButtonText="Accept and Continue"
     onPrimaryButtonClick={onPrimaryButtonClick}
     secondaryButtonText="Learn More" secondaryButtonHref="https://s3.amazonaws.com/static.synapse.org/governance/SynapsePrivacyPolicy.pdf"
+    isGlobal={true}
     />}
 </div>
 ```